 There are many factors that may lead to biceps tendinitis, including activities requiring repetitive overhead movement of the arms, weakness in the rotator cuff and muscles of the upper back, shoulder joint and/or muscle tightness, poor body mechanics (how a person controls his or her body when moving), an abrupt increase in an exercise routine, and age-related body changes.

-Biceps tendinitis results when excessive, abnormal forces are applied across the tendon, including tension (a pulling of the muscle and tendon), compression (pushing or pinching), or shearing (rubbing).
-When the tendon is subjected to repetitive stresses, it can become irritated, swollen, and painful.
+Biceps tendinitis results when excessive, abnormal forces are applied across the tendon, including tension (pulling of the muscle and tendon), compression (pushing or pinching), or shearing (rubbing).
+When the tendon is subjected to repetitive stresses, it can become irritated and painful.

 Some movements that can be painful with biceps tendinitis include sharp pain in the front of your shoulder when you reach overhead, tenderness to touch at the front of your shoulder, pain when throwing a ball, and difficulty with daily activities, such as reaching behind your back to tuck in your shirt, or putting dishes away in an overhead cabinet

-In many cases, biceps tendinitis coupled with poor mobility of the lats and the t-spine.
+Often times, biceps tendinitis coupled with poor mobility of the lats and the t-spine.
 This can be combined with weakness of the rotator cuff and the lat muscles.
-In addition, if there are imbalances at the core and hip muscles, the way an active person moves can be affected which may lead to faulty shoulder mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+In addition, postural imbalances may lead to faulty shoulder mechanics.